baytekincan/baytekincan/README.md

 ###

-<p align="left">Hi!
+<p align="center">Hi!
 I'm Can, a software engineer  interested in Full-Stack development.</p>

 ###